The drugs to treat a child with malaria cost $5 l We treat up to 10 children a day during the rainy season.

 Claire Anderson is our in-country manager and has been based in Tanzania for three years.

-An ex-volunteer with a degree in International Development, she organizes trips, supports our volunteers when they are abroad and co-ordinates projects in Africa.
+An ex-volunteer with a degree in International Development, she organises trips, supports our volunteers when they are abroad and co-ordinates projects in Africa.

 You could get involved in all or some of the following: